nextstrain/ingest/README.md

 Scripts for supporting ingest workflow automation that don’t really belong in any of our existing tools.

+- [notify-on-diff](notify-on-diff) - Send Slack message with diff of a local file and an S3 object
 - [notify-on-job-fail](notify-on-job-fail) - Send Slack message with details about failed workflow job on GitHub Actions and/or AWS Batch
 - [notify-on-job-start](notify-on-job-start) - Send Slack message with details about workflow job on GitHub Actions and/or AWS Batch
 - [notify-on-record-change](notify-on-recod-change) - Send Slack message with details about line count changes for a file compared to an S3 object's metadata `recordcount`.